ShaneBonkowski/Shanes-Games-Webpage-Repo/README.md

 ## Repository Structure

-- `Main-Website-Assets`, `index.html`, and `about.html`: Contain the source code for Shane's Games website.
+- `Main-Website-Assets`, `index.html`, and `about.html`: Contain the source code for Shane's Games main website.
 - `games`: Contains the source code for all the games featured on Shane's Games.
 - `Shared-General-Assets`: Helper functions and assets accessed by the games and the main website.